 \subsection{Rhombic tilings and shell formula}

-Although the formula (\ref{psiproduct}) for the value of generating function of $\psi$-charges when acting on a plane partition $\Lambda$ is rather explicit, there are many cancellations between contributions of neighbouring boxes.
-There is another formula by \cite{feigin2012quantum}, the shell formula, which does not involve the boxes in the bulk part of the plane partition, but only those that are on the surface.
+Although the formula (\ref{psiproduct}) for the value of the generating function of $\psi$-charges is rather explicit, there are many cancellations between the contributions from the neighbouring boxes.
+There is another formula by \cite{feigin2012quantum}, the shell formula, which does not involve the boxes in the bulk part of the plane partition, but only those that lie on the surface.

-In order to explain the shell formula combinatorially, we will describe the plane partition in the dual picture which is that of rhombic tilings of the plane.
-Let us focus for simplicity on the plane partitions which have trivial Young diagram asymptotics (these plane partitions are in 1-1 correspondence with states in the vacuum representation) and furthermore let us consider the uncharged representations (those that have $\psi_1 = 0$).
-It is useful to first consider all the octants of $\mathbbm{R}^3$ except for the positive one filled with boxes (until now we didn't consider these octants at all and we were only building plane partitions in the positive octant).
-When viewed from a distant point in $(1,1,1)$-direction towards the origin $(0,0,0)$, the vacuum configuration looks as illustrated in figure \ref{vacuumtiling} - it is a rhombic plane tiling with three sectors, in each of these three sectors the tiles have the same orientation.
-Any other plane partition will correspond to a unique rhombic tiling of the plane that is asymptotically same as the vacuum tiling (but not all the tilings correspond to a valid plane partition!).
-From the definition of the plane partition we know that if there is a box at position $(x_1,x_2,x_3)$, all the boxes $(x_1-l,x_2-l,x_3-l)$, $l \in \mathbbm{N}$ are also in $\Lambda$.
-This lets us uniquely reconstruct the plane partition from its projection to plane orthogonal to vector $(1,1,1)$, which is the rhombic tiling of plane.
-Addition or removal of the box in the plane partition picture corresponds to operation
+In order to explain the shell formula combinatorially, we will use the known map from the plane partition to the dual picture of rhombic tilings of the plane.
+Let us focus for simplicity on the plane partitions which have a trivial Young diagram asymptotics (these plane partitions are in 1-1 correspondence with states in the vacuum representation) and furthermore let us consider the case of the uncharged representations ($\psi_1 = 0$).
+It is useful to consider $\mathbbm{R}^3$ with all the octants filled with boxes except for the positive one (until now we didn't consider these octants at all and we were only building plane partitions inside of the positive octant).
+When viewed from a distant point in $(1,1,1)$-direction towards the origin $(0,0,0)$, the vacuum configuration looks as illustrated in figure \ref{vacuumtiling} - it is a rhombic plane tiling with three sectors.
+In each of these three sectors the tiles have the same orientation and the sectors are separated by line defects.
+These line defects in turn all end at a point defect which in this case is just the origin.
+Any other plane partition will correspond to a unique rhombic tiling of the plane that is asymptotically same as the vacuum tiling.
+From the definition of the plane partition we know that if there is a box at position $(x_1,x_2,x_3)$, all the boxes $(x_1-l,x_2-l,x_3-l)$, $l \in \mathbbm{N}$ are also in $\Lambda$ (or in the filled octants).
+This lets us uniquely reconstruct the plane partition from its associated rhombic tiling.
+Addition or removal of a box in the plane partition picture corresponds to the operation

 on the tiling.